Last updated on March 28th, 2026 at 01:48 am

+In many cases, this step alone solves the problem.
 Your neighbor may not even be aware that his or her dog is barking when left alone.
-Or it could be an unwanted behavior issue that is being currently worked on with the dog.
+Or it could be an unwanted behavior issue that is currently being worked on with the dog.

 The first trick is determining the trigger for the barking, which then leads to a solution.

-If the barking is being triggered by separation anxiety, you can suggest a dog walker, doggie daycare, pet sitter, family, friend, or a dog community member dog sitting.
+If the barking is being triggered by separation anxiety, you can suggest a dog walker, doggie daycare, pet sitter, family, friend, or a dog community member to sit for the dog.
 Sometimes, calming medication will help as well, it certainly has helped calm my dog, Henry’s anxiety.
 Or if your dog is friends with the barking neighbor dog, you can even offer to dog sit.

 NOTE: I would highly recommend that you write a document that would protect you if the neighbor’s barking dog causes damage to your home.
 You will want to hold your neighbor responsible for his or her dog’s actions.